 New water supply charge revenue was described in previous years as capacity charges.
-All new water service connections are subject to the new water supply charge, a one-time charge; currently \$45,361 per acre foot for potable water.
-The purpose is to recover a portion of the costs that developed additional new water supplies necessary to provide such additional service.
+All new water service connections are subject to the new water supply charge, a one-time charge, currently \$45,361 per acre-foot for potable water.
+The purpose is to recover a portion of the costs associated with the additional cost to obtain new water supplies necessary to provide the additional service.
 The conditions letter issued by the District to the applicant pursuant to District Code Section 5.08.20 (F) includes the amount of the new water supply charge for the new service.
 The new water supply charge must be paid prior to issuance of a Can and Will Serve Letter or application of approval at the date of this reporting period.
 The formula for determining this charge, described in the District's Code at Appendix A (12), is based on the type of project and required service size.
-Project types include single-family residential, multiple-family residential, landscape and recreation irrigation, agricultural irrigation, commercial and other nonresidential uses, and expanded service to existing structures or uses.
-This charge varies for potable, non-potable, and recycled water service.
+Project types include